memoryofavoyage/learning-journal/README.md

 # learning-journal
-my programmer's log
+My programmer's log

 15/10/2024
-the lesson began with a review of last week. then, we learnt how to create a repository and started our learning journals. we learnt the anatomy of a script and then we were given tutorial tips. it can be difficult to remember the anatomy of a script.
+The lesson began with a review of last week.
+Then, we learnt how to create a repository and started our learning journals.
+We learnt the anatomy of a script and then we were given tutorial tips.
+It can be difficult to remember the anatomy of a script.

 22/10/2024
-i've sorted out what i'm going to do for each tutorial. i've started on my first tutorial. i did need a bit of assistance on making the scripts.
+I've sorted out what i'm going to do for each tutorial.
+I've started on my first tutorial.
+I did need a bit of assistance on making the scripts.

 29/10/2024
-my friends isaac and phoebe are sick today. :-( i hope my unity project saved properly on one drive. it did. we just did our stand up meeting. and with paul's help i finished my first tutorial. starting on my second one.
+My friends Isaac and Phoebe are sick today. :-(
+I hope my unity project saved properly on one drive.
+It did.
+We just did our stand up meeting.
+And with paul's help I finished my first tutorial.
+Starting on my second one.

 05/11/2024
-my friends are in.
+My friends are in.
-we did stand up meeting.
+We did stand up meeting.
-paul helped me with my tutorial because it wasn't clicking on the square we had to change the z value.
+Paul helped me with my tutorial because it wasn't clicking on the square we had to change the z value.

 06/11/2024
-we decided to do a study session in the games lab. i'm a bit stuck on how you make a sprite move across the screen and stop at a certain point.
+We decided to do a study session in the games lab.
+I'm a bit stuck on how you make a sprite move across the screen and stop at a certain point.

 12/11/2024
-isaac's not in.
+Isaac's not in.
-me and phoebe kinda got distracted. i kinda need help i don't know how to do this code.
+Me and Phoebe kinda got distracted.
+I kinda need help I don't know how to do this code.
+He helped me now I just need to explain the scripts.

+19/11/2024